-This Partnership was developed jointly by the Occupational Safety and Health Administration (OSHA), and Holder, Austin, Moody, Bryson, A JV (HAMB, JV Team).
-The Georgia Institute of Technology On-site Safety and Health Consultation Program (Georgia Tech) will also serve as a stakeholder in this Partnership.
-To reduce occupational related fatalities and serious injuries within the construction industry, OSHA and the Holder Team will implement an agreement (Agreement) under the OSHA Strategic Partnership Program (OSPP).
-The Georgia Institute of Technology On-site Safety and Health Consultation Program (Georgia Tech) will also serve as a stakeholder to this Partnership.
+This Partnership was developed jointly by the Occupational Safety and Health Administration (OSHA), Moss and the University of South Florida Onsite Safety and Health Consultation Program (USF).
+To reduce occupational-related fatalities and serious injuries within the construction industry, OSHA, Moss Team, and USF will implement an agreement (Agreement) under the OSHA Strategic Partnership Program (OSPP).
 The common objectives and goals of the Partnership will include the following:

-- A. Reduction in injuries and illnesses. - B. Increased safety and health training. - C. Reduction in the overexposure of workers to health and safety hazards; and - D. Increased numbers of employers with comprehensive safety and health management systems.
+- A. Reduction in injuries and illnesses. - B. Increased safety and health training. - C. Reduction in the overexposure of workers to health and safety hazards. - D. Increased numbers of employers with comprehensive safety and health management systems.